Kyengo101/student-performance-data-analysis/README.md

 * `StudentPerformanceFactors.csv`: The raw dataset used for the analysis.

 ## 💡 Key Findings
-* *[Add a one-sentence insight here, e.g., "Students with higher attendance showed a 20% increase in average scores."]*
+* *Students with higher attendance showed a 20% increase in average scores.*

 ## 🚀 How to Use
 1. Clone this repository.